How To Find The Best Women's Hairstyle For You

 Many celebrities and us regular folk adopt this continually trendy style because it compliments most face shapes, and it is easy to manage.

 If you want a simple ‘wash and wear' style that leaves you looking all elegant, go with this Minogue style.
 The styling process is also natural.

 Michelle Obama's Classic Cut

-It's rare that we copy the style of women in politics.
+We rarely copy the style of women in politics.
 Generally, we pay less attention to what they wear and more to what they say.
 So it's a great compliment to Michelle Obama that so many emulate her style choices, including us.

 Michele has not only created a legacy for her position but also impacted the fashion world with her classic cut.
-Her shoulder length bob is versatile and one you can wear sleek and pulled back or curly and with volume.
+Her shoulder-length bob is versatile, and one you can wear sleek and pulled back or curly and with volume.

 This versatility means it suits most face shapes and creates an emphasis on your sense of confidence and grace.

-Marilyn Monroe and her blonde curls provide us with a timeless style that is, just like Marilyn, fun and flirty.
+Marilyn Monroe and her blonde curls provide us with a timeless style that is, just like Marilyn, fun, and flirty.

 If you love going bold, Monroe's style is a perfect role model for you.
 It's a little more challenging to achieve and does require some preparation; however, curls go with any face and look gorgeous.